-There are many philosophical issues connected with abortion, all
+There are many philosophical issues connected with abortion, all of

-have implications for the positions we take on others.
+the positions we take on others.

 - One set of issues concerns the concept of a person.
-(What
+(What is

 - Another set concerns the concept of a right.
 (What sorts of